putto11262002/easy-pdfkit/README.md

 This section demonstrates how to create tables using Easy-PDFKit.
 Currently, the library supports only fixed-layout tables.
 Support for auto-layout tables is still under development.

 Tables can be created using the table method, which accepts a TableConfig object and an array of data objects.
 The data objects must match the structure defined in the columns property of the TableConfig.

+If the table content exceeds the available space on the current page, Easy-PDFKit will automatically insert a page break and continue the table on the next page.

 ```typescript
 const doc = new EasyPDFKit();